 Spoon cream filling into an icing bag and squeeze about a tablespoon of filling onto one pumpkin cookie and then sandwich together.
 Continue, until all your whoopie pies are complete.

 These are so moist and delicious and taste completely homemade.
-I hope you love them as much as I do!
+I hope you love this Amish whoopie pie recipe as much as I do!